Park Synagogue: Cleveland Heights site

 The dome of Park Synagogue's former Cleveland Heights building, designed by Erich Mendelsohn, since vacated.

 The following summer, in 1943, a day care and nursery school began functioning there, and an adjacent lot of 21 acre was purchased from John D. Rockefeller - thus forming a magnificent property with a creek and ravine running through it.
 In the late 1940s a fire broke out, destroying at least one former Park School building which had served as the synagogue's library and also destroyed Torah scrolls.

 Erich Mendelsohn, a renowned German-Jewish architect who fled Nazism in 1933, was hired to design the new synagogue.
 With the main building completed in 1950, the school in 1953, Park Synagogue is considered a significant example of modern synagogue design.
 One writer commented that its "adventurous use of space is masterly; there are surprises round every corner and unexpected vistas at every turn."
 During this same period, Rabbi Cohen led in the establishing of the Park Hebrew School, Park Day Camp, and the Lillian Ratner Montessori School.
-Into the 1970s, Park Synagogue was among the largest Conservative Jewish congregations in the United States.
+Rabbi Dr. George Pollak served as the educational director of the multiple schools run by the synagogue, which had enrolled more than 2000 students in the 1960s.

 However, in the late 1960s land was donated in Pepper Pike for a new educational facility, under the concept that members who had lived far out would be appeased with the school and perhaps day camp location enabling overall membership to remain strong such that the Cleveland Heights architectural masterpiece could be maintained indefinitely.
 At about the same time a large addition, with a bridge over the ravine, was built in Cleveland Heights adding a second auditorium, banquet hall, and smaller rooms - designed by local architects.
 Then in 1986, a plan was devised for Park to merge with the otherwise folding Temple B'rith Emeth, across Brainard Circle from the vacant land Park had already acquired.
 This facility, the first Park Synagogue East which after a while starting housing some daily adult activities, went for about 20 years.
 However, it was decided still another facility was warranted, and in 2005 Park Synagogue completed the new Park East facility, on the property across Brainard Circle that had been donated in the 1960s.
 The architect was Centerbrook Architects & Planners, and the first Park East was taken over by Ratner Montessori.

 Following the congregation vacating the Cleveland Heights site, there were moves in 2022 to register the site on the National Register of Historic Places, as well as a UNESCO World Heritage Site.
 The site was listed on the National Register in 2024.
+There was a proposal to restore the site and become a community center for events, education and performances.